iamkirankumaryadav/SQL/SCHEMA.md

 -- Create Schemas for each Department:
 USE DATABASE KTECH;
-CREATE SCHEMA IF NOT EXISTS IT;
+CREATE SCHEMA IF NOT EXISTS IT; -- All IT related data will be stored in IT Schema.
-CREATE SCHEMA IF NOT EXISTS HR;
+CREATE SCHEMA IF NOT EXISTS HR; -- All HR related data will be stored in HR Schema.
-CREATE SCHEMA IF NOT EXISTS Marketing;
+CREATE SCHEMA IF NOT EXISTS Marketing; -- All Marketing related data will be stored in Marketing Schema.

 -- Access each schema for creating tables:
 CREATE TABLE IF NOT EXISTS KTECH.IT.Employee (ID INT...);